Quantum thermodynamics and work fluctuations with applications to magnetic resonance

 where, given any operator $A$, we define

-as the expectation value of this operator at time $t$, a result that follows directly from the fact that the state of the system at time $t$ is $\rho(t) = U(t)\rho_\text{th} U^\dagger(t)$.
+as the expectation value of this operator at time $t$, a result which follows directly from the fact that the state of the system at time $t$ is $\rho(t) = U(t)\rho_\text{th} U^\dagger(t)$.
 We therefore see that $\langle W \rangle$ is simply the difference between the average energy at time $\tau$ and the average energy at time $0$, which is intuitive.
-One can continue with the expansion of Eq.~(\ref{G2}) to obtain formulas for higher-order moments.
+One may continue with the expansion of eq.~(\ref{G2}) to obtain formulas for higher order moments.
 Unfortunately, they do not acquire such a simple form.

-The characteristic function can also be used to demonstrate the Jarzynski equality~(\ref{jarzynski}) since, based on the definition~(\ref{G}), we should have $G(r=i\beta) = \langle e^{-\beta W} \rangle$.
+The characteristic function may also be sued to demonstrate the Jarzynski equality~(\ref{jarzynski}) since, based on the definition~(\ref{G}), we should have $G(r=i\beta) = \langle e^{-\beta W} \rangle$.
 But from Eqs.~(\ref{rho_thermal}) and (\ref{G2}) we find that